mineo333/mineo333.github.io/_posts/2021-10-29-2-paging-in-the-linux-kernel.md

 title: 2 - Paging in the Linux Kernel
 date: 2021-10-29 12:30:00
 categories: [QogChamp]
-tags: [Linux Kernel Exploitation, Paging]
+tags: [Linux Kernel Exploitation, Paging, MM]
 ---

 Before I begin discussing the internals of the QogChamp exploit, I first need to discuss how the Linux kernel handles paging.